 Lonliness: Causes, Effects and Solutions

 The feeling of loneliness is often associated with being alone.
 But, as many senior citizens can attest, loneliness is much more complex than simply being without someone to talk to.
 For older people, loneliness can have far-reaching consequences on their mental and physical health.

 Some reports indicate that around 30% of older people live alone, and almost half say they feel lonely.

-So, what is loneliness, and how does it impact older adults?
+This begs the question: What is loneliness, and how does it impact older adults?
 This article will explore the causes, effects, and potential solutions to loneliness in older people.

 Matej / Pexels | It is crucial to take care of the needs and wants of elders to avoid loneliness and distress among them